 Note: Both minimal analytics options will generate a request to

 https://www.google-analytics.com/collect.
 This is simply a way to send Google the reporting data.
 Unfortunately, you can’t host that part locally, and it’s required with this method.
 However, both minimal options will still be much faster due to the smaller script file size.

 Disable Display Features

-Disable remarketing and advertising which generates a 2nd HTTP request.
+Disable remarketing and advertising which generates a 2nd HTTP request to DoubleClick.

 Hide your IP to comply with privacy restrictions in some countries.

 In Google Analytics 4 (gtag.js v4), IP addresses are automatically anonymized.